sgoldenlab/simba/README.md

 - Currently included behavioral classifiers have been validated in mice and rats
 - SimBA is written for Windows

-**SimBA currently does not support analysis of video recordings of multiple similarly colored animals, and is validated using videos filmed from above at 90° angle using pose-estimation data from 8 body parts per animal**.
-However we and others are developeing multi-animal tracking of similarly colored and sized animals, and multiple recording angles supported! :muscle: We also include other body -part tracking schemes within the GUI pipeline (i.e., 1 or 2 mice, 3 to 8 body parts per mouse), but please consider these a work in progress.
+**SimBA currently does not support analysis of video recordings of multiple similarly colored animals.
+SimBA provides several validated classifer libraries using videos filmed from above at 90° angle with pose-estimation data from 8 body parts per animal.
+SimBA now accepts any user-defined pose-estimation annotation schemes with the inclusion of the Flexible Annotation Module in v1.1**.

+**Installation note:** SimBA can be installed either with TensorFlow compatability (for generating DeepLabCut and DeepPoseKit pose-estimation models), or without TensorFlow (for stand-alone use with classifiers and other functions).
+Please choose the appropriate branch for your needs, more details are found in the Installation documentation.

 **Listserv for release information:** If you would like to receive notification for new releases of SimBA, please **[fill out this form](https://forms.gle/R47RWN4stNSJBj9D9)** and you will be added to the listserv.